 Net operating income (NOI) = $48,000.

 Property price is $600,000.

 48,000/600,000 = .08 or 8% CAP rate.

 An investor is looking to an eight percent return, knowing the NOI, can do another calculation to determine the price for which a property must be purchased to generate an eight percent return.
 For example:

 48,000/.08 = $600,000 (price necessary to generate an 8% return)

-There is a free software program to analyze income property on this link.
+There are many software programs, some free, to analyze income property.
+Here is a link to one.
+I have not evaluated it, but they have been around for years.
 For most investors, the cost and market approach are still required so do not overlook them.
 This information should reduce your risk, not eliminate it if this information is new to you.